-From God’s Plan to Protect His People in the Coming Depression, by David Wilkerson (1998)
+[Reading time: 9 minutes] This material is based on the “Times Square Church Emergency Preparedness Plan,” from God’s Plan to Protect His People in the Coming Depression, by David Wilkerson (1998).

-We believe it is time to take an account of our situation and, like the five wise virgins in Jesus’ parable, to make adequate preparations for such a “midnight hour.”
-The three primary areas we would need to prepare for are shelter, family security and food.
+It’s time to take an account of our situation and, like the five wise virgins in Jesus’ parable, to make adequate preparations for such a “midnight hour.”
+The three primary areas we would need to prepare for are shelter, family security, and food.
 Of these, food will be one of the most critical.

-Typically, people keep only enough food stored on their shelves to last until their next visit to the supermarket.
-But any major disruption in our country’s food delivery systems would quickly deplete supermarkets’ food supply.
+Typically, people keep only enough food stored on their shelves to last until their next visit to the grocery store.
+But any major disruption in our country’s food delivery systems would quickly deplete the stores’ food supply.
 This depletion would result in sharp price increases and severe food shortages, and anarchy would soon follow.
-Therefore, we must begin now to “lay in store” against the days of hardship that may lie ahead.
+Therefore, we must begin now to prepare for the days of hardship which may lie ahead.

-Let me emphasize here: a servant of God loses nothing by storing a supply of food.
-If chaotic conditions are indeed ahead, our food supply will allow us to be prepared just as Joseph was.
+A servant of God loses nothing by storing a supply of food.
+If chaotic conditions are ahead, our food supply will allow us to be prepared just as Joseph was.
 You may ask, what if no such crisis comes to pass?
 The answer is simple: We can simply use the food later or, better yet, give it away to needy families, to God’s glory.

-- If used sparingly, the suggested items should last approximately sixty days.
+- If used sparingly, the suggested items should last about sixty days.

-- Regular store-bought meat, milk and other perishables will not generally be available to consumers.
+- Regular store-bought meat, milk and other perishables likely won’t be available to consumers.

-- Suggested items commonly sold in cans, bottles or storable, packaged form have a shelf life typically measured in months or, in some cases, years.
+- Suggested items commonly sold in cans, bottles or storable, packaged form have a shelf life typically measured in months or years.

-- People who require special diets should determine whether the levels of sodium, sugar, fat or cholesterol in the suggested items might adversely affect their health.
+- People who need special diets should determine whether the levels of sodium, sugar, fat or cholesterol in the suggested items might adversely affect their health.

-- Besides stocking the following suggested food items, people should also have available the following handy items: airtight bins with lids, battery-operated lamps and hand-powered appliances.
+- In addition to the following suggested food items, people should also have available the following handy items: airtight bins with lids, battery-powered lamps and hand-powered appliances.

-The following list suggests storage necessities for one person.
-For two people, simply double the amounts, and for three or four people, triple the amounts.
-For larger numbers of people, use your discretion:
+The following list suggests storage needs for one person.
+For more people, use your discretion.